Adapters

 // Cloudflare receives { request, env, executionContext }.

-// Vercel receives { request, context }.
+// Vercel Edge receives { request, context }.
+Node ISG provides a

 The context object is available as args.context in every loader, middleware, and API route handler.